 The first thing that’s hard about “What path am I” is that no one else can tell you that.
 It’s about what you choose to do, and how you choose to identify.
 (Within reason: you can’t just declare yourself part of a path that has a defined method of membership or initiation without going through their process.)

-Other people can help you find resources, but you’re the only person who can tell if you like the people you find or who can decide on practical things like how far away or whether their scheduling will work for you.
+Other people can help you find resources, but you’re the only person who can tell if you like the people you find or who can decide on practical things like how far away you’re up for going or whether their scheduling will work for you.

 What’s in your past?